Navigation

 - Add navigation items to the component: Click the component in the canvas, then click Add nav item; rename the new navigation item in the property pane.

-- To remove an item, click delete Remove.
+- To remove an item, click Remove.

 Add actions to individual navigation items